charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 ## Happily Ever After?

-[[Once Upon a Time]] is great in Tron and Amulet Titan -- in the same neighborhood as [[Ancient Stirrings]].
+[[Once Upon a Time]] is great in Tron and Amulet Titan -- comparable in power level to [[Ancient Stirrings]].
 It's bonkers in Titan Breach, where it finds both [[Simian Spirit Guide]] and [[Primeval Titan]].
 And that's just the start.
 This card is a powerful enabler for any strategy that depends on seeing certain creatures or lands in the first few turns of the game: [[Devoted Druid]], [[Eldrazi Temple]], [[Glistener Elf]], [[Slippery Bogle]], and so on.

 Decks built around creatures and lands are ostensibly more "fair" than those using graveyards and the stack, but the decks that want [[Once Upon a Time]] aren't looking to play fair.
+I would not be surprised to see this card push something over the line and get banned.